mirpasad/boundary-survey/README.md

 ## Overview

 This project implements an AI-powered survey generator backend that transforms user descriptions into structured surveys.
 The system integrates with a React frontend to provide a seamless survey creation experience.
-The backend uses FastAPI, PostgreSQL, Redis, and the Groq API to deliver a robust, production-ready solution.
+The backend uses FastAPI, PostgreSQL, Redis, and Groq API for AI-powered survey generation, and a React frontend for a smooth, responsive UI.

 Key features:
 - 🧠 AI-powered survey generation using LLMs